The user interface of Artificial Designer is a feature modelling system. Products are expressed as a set of features, which define a full product.

 The groupings don't have a name or any other explicit classification, they work purely based on the shared context.
 This makes filling a knowledge based with new knowledge quite flexible compared to a more explicit ontology where the relationships need to be defined.

-If a group only has one feature, it indicates a mandatory relationship, for example a neckline feature can only strictly be applied to an upper body garments (IF neckline, THEN top).
-A list of features are alternatives that all can fill a shared 'locus' i.e. some specific context.
+If a group only has one feature, it indicates a mandatory relationship, a list of features are alternatives that all can fill a shared 'locus' i.e. some specific context.
 For example a neckline can be finished with either seamless collar or raw neckline, but not with both at the same time.

 discrete knowledge

-One key aspect of the knowledge structure is its 'discreteness', i.e. the pieces of knowledge have relatively large intervals.
+One key aspect of the knowledge structure is its 'discreteness', the pieces of knowledge have relatively large intervals.
 For example the geometry of a garment might be influenced by a feature slim-fit, regular-fit or loose-fit; the jump from one option to the next is quite distinctive.
-This is closer to human style design compared to a system that accepts any arbitary scaling value for every variable.
+This is closer to human style design than a system that accepts any arbitary scaling value for every variable.

 auto-propagation